antoinebcx/MolDecod-molecule-generation-transformer/README.md

 ## Repository

 This repository contains:
-- MolDecod .pth file and its tokenizer in `/models`
+- The trained MolDecod .pth file and SentencePiece tokenizer in `/models`
-- a `streamlit.py` app to interact with the model
+- a Streamlit app to interact with the model in `streamlit.py`
-- `TechnicalReport.md` for technical details
+- a report with technical details in `TechnicalReport.md`
-- `/notebooks` to train, evaluate and use the model
+- the notebooks to train, evaluate and use the model in `/notebooks`
-- some `/utils` functions
+- some functions to use the model in different ways in `/utils`

 ## Model characteristics